The Museum’s mission is telling about mass repression thus motivating people to reflect on the value of human life.

 Museum’s educational programs and publications help understand complex historical events, theater productions and creative events provide emotional experience related to the topic, and discussions help people form their attitude towards mass repression.

 The Museum suggests supporting victims of mass repression, getting to know your family history, and sharing your knowledge to keep the memory for future generations.

 The Museum was established in 2001 by Anton V. Antonov-Ovseyenko, a prominent historian, publicist, and public figure who endured imprisonment in Stalin’s camps as a son of an “enemy of the people.”
 The founder of the Museum is the Moscow Department of Culture.
 In 2004, the first exposition was presented in the building on Petrovka Street.
+In 2012, Roman Vladimirovich Romanov was appointed the director of the Museum.

-In 2015, the Museum moved into the new building on the 1st Samotyochny lane.
-This building was constructed in 1906 by the architect Nikolay Ivanovich Zherikhov.
+The building was constructed in 1906 by the architect Nikolay Ivanovich Zherikhov.
 For more than a hundred years, this building provided apartments for rent, then it had communal flats, a dormitory and a car repair shop in it.
 Its windows witnessed bombardments, the construction of the metro, and the growth of several generations of Moscow families.
 In the 1990s, the building happened to be deserted.

 The restoration of the main façade facing the 1st Samotyochny lane recovered its former historical appearance.
 The other three facades are lined with copper which darkens slowly due to oxidizing and patinating affected by precipitation.